Esri/offline-editor-js/doc/howtousetiles.md

 There are two approaches to using this set of libraries.
 The first approach is if you are using an ArcGIS.com Web Map, and the second approach is if you need to be able to restart or reload your application offline.

 ## Approach 1 - ArcGIS.com Map

 Approach #1 is best for partial offline use cases and it uses the `offline-tiles-basic-min.js` library.
-This approach will not allow you to reload or restart the application.
+This approach will not allow you to reload or restart the application while offline.

 **Step 1** Include the `offline-tiles-basic-min.js` library in your app.